glennj/exercism.io/groovy/secret-handshake/README.md

 # Secret Handshake

+Welcome to Secret Handshake on Exercism's Groovy Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 > There are 10 types of people in the world: Those who understand
 > binary, and those who don't.